 - Prevention.
 Drivers should avoid receiving texts while driving to make sure that there is no urge to quickly respond to these messages.
 Drivers can silence the cell phone, turn the cell phone off, or place the cell phone somewhere in the automobile that is not easily reachable to resist the urge to texting while driving.

 - Put Conversations On Pause.
 Individuals are suggested to let know others that the individual will be driving and unavailable on a cell phone.

 - Understand An Example Is Being Set.
 Motorists with younger children must understand that texting while driving displays poor behavior that is likely to be emulated by younger drivers.
 As a result, drivers should refuse to text while driving.

-Talented legal counsel can help individuals who were involved in texting while driving accidents in several ways, which include the following:
+Talented injury attorneys in the Atlanta area can help individuals who were involved in texting while driving accidents in several ways, which include the following:

 - Collecting evidence to establish that the texting driver was liable for the accident.